MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/enable-hotpatch-azure-arc-enabled-servers.md

 ## Install Hotpatch preview version for Windows Server 2025

-To install the preview version of the Hotpatch for Windows Server 2025 Standard and Azure editions:
+To install the preview version of the Hotpatch for Windows Server 2025 Standard and Azure Editions:

 1. Run the following command in an elevated command prompt: